Deuteronomy

 Application

 3 kinds of tithesThe question for us is that if the Israelites were expected to give upwards of twenty to thirty percent of what they get, what shall we do under the freedom of the New Covenant?
-Our giving conveys a powerful message to the world: hospitality, source for micro-loans for the poor (investment without repaying), local and foreign missions, struggling families, etc.
+Our giving conveys a powerful message to the world: hospitality, a source for micro-loans for the poor (investment without repayment)), local and foreign missions, struggling families, etc.

 God gave His best in Jesus.
 Do we take the best to do the best?
 Jesus took His life and invested it in the lives of others.
 How do we handle our time?
 Are we joyful givers?
-Do we steal some erroneously thinking that we can profit from not giving?
+Do we steal, erroneously thinking that we can profit from not giving?
 Every three years the Israelites would need to make a confession before the Lord about their giving.

 Confession of Giver (Deuteronomy 26:13-15)

 This confession is very touching.
 Because it is a prescribed confession, either one will say it because it is true or lie.
-This clarifies the importance of this duty especially when one says it in front of God.
+This clarifies the importance of this duty, especially when one says it in front of God.

 (a) I have properly tithed the amount and given it to the proper people (26:13)